single-cell-data/TileDB-SOMA/apis/python/README.md

 ## Using pip

-This code is hosted at [PyPI](https://pypi.org/project/tiledbsoma/), so you can install using Pip:
+This code is hosted at [PyPI](https://pypi.org/project/tiledbsoma/), so you can install using `pip`:

 ```shell
 $ python -m pip install tiledbsoma